Verify Your Setup¶

 In most parts of the documentation command snippets are used as example to setup a certain feature.

 For some parts we provide ready made scripts that contain the all the steps, so they only need to be executed.
 These scripts use Tears of Steel as outlined above.

 A fully featured demo using Tears of Steel can be found in the online Unified Streaming Demo.

 To let Unified Origin function reliably, you should configure it to use a hostname and not an ip-address.

 For a simple demo environment, it might be enough to configure this only locally (if you host and test your streams on the same server).
-How to do this by editing you hosts file is explained below for Windows and Linux.
+How to do this by editing your hosts file is explained below for Windows and Linux.

-But using the same server to stream and view is not a real world scenario.
+However using the same server to stream and view is not a real world scenario.
 If you want the mapping to also work outside of the server that runs Unified Origin, you need to use your DNS to set up a mapping from hostname to ip-address, so the hostname resolves to the ip-address of the server USP runs on.

 Whether you intend to test only locally or not, the virtual host that you have